Politically Exposed Persons (PEPs): What Investors Need to Know

 Other countries and regions, such as Latin America or Asia, vary notably in their requirements, especially when it comes to domestic PEPs.
 These differences in regulations between countries create further inconsistencies when it comes to identifying PEPs and require a thorough understanding of each national legislation.

 Intelligo’s coverage of PEPs

-Intelligo’s AI-powered background intelligence platform, Clarity, provides reliable coverage on PEPs, allowing you to make informed decisions and mitigate potential risks.
+Intelligo’s AI-powered background intelligence platform provides reliable coverage on PEPs, allowing you to make informed decisions and mitigate potential risks.

-Additionally, seasoned research analysts extensively research an individual’s history to determine whether that person has significant political exposure.
-The analyst review is particularly beneficial in cases when individuals are not listed in a database, yet circumstances from their personal or professional history could imply higher risk.
+Beyond automated reports, seasoned research analysts extensively research an individual’s history to determine whether that person has significant political exposure.
+The analyst review is particularly beneficial in cases when individuals are not listed in a database, yet circumstances from their personal, professional, public, and social media history could imply higher risk.